 gcloudcommand-line tool, see Reading log entries.

-Log entries are stored in logs buckets for a specified length of time and are then deleted.
-For more information, see Storing logs.
+Log entries are stored in log buckets for a specified length of time and are then deleted.
+For more information, see custom retention.

 For information on logs pricing, see Logging pricing.